google-gemini/example-chat-app/server-go/README.md

 # Gemini chat app with Go

 ## Install Go
-To run this app, Go must be installed on your system.
+To run this server, Go must be installed on your system.
 Check if Go is already installed.
 ```
 go version